-Ultra dry skin is a condition most of us will experience at some point in our life (and perhaps have recently since washing our hands 467 times a day during the pandemic!).
-Ultra dry skin is characterised by tight, flaky, red, and itchy skin.
+Ultra-dry skin is a condition most of us will experience at some point in our life (and perhaps have recently since washing our hands 467 times a day during the pandemic!).
+Ultra-dry skin is characterised by tight, flaky, red, and itchy skin.
 When experiencing ultra dry skin you may have one or more of these symptoms.
 It is something which is experienced temporarily, when the skin is off-balance, or can be more chronic.

-Skin that is ultra dry is lacking oils in the outer layers.
+Skin that is ultra-dry is lacking oils in the outer layers.
 In healthy skin, these oils trap moisture in the skin and keep the skin supple and hydrated.
 In dry skin, this lack of oils leads to the skin barrier becoming impaired as the skin cells are not bound together as effectively, resulting in tiny cracks forming on the skin’s surface.
-This leads to accelerated water loss through the skin, drying the skin out even further, as well as causing skin to become flaky.
+This leads to accelerated water loss through the skin, drying the skin out even further, as well as causing the skin to become flaky.
 This also means substances can get into the skin more easily, and ingredients that didn’t irritate when the barrier was intact may now irritate, so we need to be extra careful with our skincare if we are experiencing this.

 Occlusives.
 These form a barrier on the skin’s surface which stops water from evaporating through the skin, and allows the skin to repair itself underneath.
-Examples of these oils are borage oil, olive oil, mineral oil.
+Examples of these oils are borage oil, olive oil, and mineral oil.

 Humectants.
-Whilst these won’t help to repair the skin barrier in ultra dry skin, they can add lost hydration which has evaporated through the skin’s surface when used in combination with emollients and occlusives.
+Whilst these won’t help to repair the skin barrier in ultra-dry skin, they can add lost hydration which has evaporated through the skin’s surface when used in combination with emollients and occlusives.
 Examples here are glycerin, hyaluronic acid and urea.

 A well-formulated barrier cream should contain all three and is your best bet for preventing water loss and allowing the barrier to repair itself.

 Fragrance.
-This is especially true of natural or essential-oil based fragrances, which often contain fragrance allergens as part of the natural oil extract.
+This is especially true of natural or essential-oil-based fragrances, which often contain fragrance allergens as part of the natural oil extract.
 When the skin barrier is compromised, these are more likely to cause irritation to the skin.

 Surfactants.
 These are the cleansing agents that make face wash foam, but if the barrier is compromised they can make things worse.
-Instead opt for a non-foaming cleanser (cream/oil/gel) which will help nourish and support the skin.
+Instead, opt for a non-foaming cleanser (cream/oil/gel) which will help nourish and support the skin.

 Salicylic acid.
-This popular ingredient is great for oilier skin types, as it’s oil-soluble nature allows it to penetrate the pore to dissolve excess oil.
+This popular ingredient is great for oilier skin types, as its oil-soluble nature allows it to penetrate the pore to dissolve excess oil.
 This is the opposite of what you want for dry skin, so best to avoid this.